epadam/CNN_AV1/README.md

 NOTE:
-1. Right now it only supports 4:2:0 yuv format (y4m not support) and resolution of 1080p and below.
+1. Right now it only supports 4:2:0 yuv format and the models are only trained with QP=120 at the moment.
-2. For resolution of 1080p and above, encoder sometimes crash.
-This may be because some predicted partition modes violate the rules in the encoder.
+2. Predictions for 16x16 blocks are disabled to avoid encoding fail temporally.
+(This may be because some predicted partition modes cause overflow in the transform step.
 This issue will be solved in the future.
-Also, python models will be ported into C with Tensorflow C API.
-(For this resason, predictions for 16x16 blocks are not used to avoid encoding fail)